 The need for a food bank in Omaha became increasingly apparent as a growing number of people struggled to procure sufficient food to feed themselves and their families.
 Recognizing this need, Gene Hanlon, Bob McGinnis and Rev. Vic Schoonover collaborated with the Omaha Food Pantry Association to form the Omaha Food Bank in 1981 in a 3,800 square-foot warehouse.
 The following year the Food Bank distributed 38,800 pounds of food to 21 nonprofit agencies.

 The first Kids Cafe opened in 2001; today there are 14 Kids Cafe sites that provide evening meals to at-risk children.
 The Food Bank’s BackPack Program was launched in 2006 with three schools and has grown to provide 8,361 packs of food to children each week in 244 schools across Nebraska and western Iowa.

 In 2009 the Food Bank underwent a rebranding initiative, changed its name to Food Bank for the Heartland and unveiled a new logo.
 The new name better reflects the organization’s mission of serving hungry individuals and families not just in Omaha but in most of Nebraska and western Iowa.

 The Food Bank moved into a larger, more dynamic headquarters at 10525 J Street in Omaha in August 2011.
 The 76,320-square-foot facility will allow more food to be distributed to the increasing number of people in the community who are hungry.

 Today Food Bank for the Heartland is the largest food bank in Nebraska and Iowa, encompassing 93 counties in a two-state region.
-We distributed 12.6 million pounds of food in FY 2013.
-Our network includes more than 285 food pantries, emergency shelters, after-school programs, senior housing sites and rehabilitation centers in the community.
+We distributed 15.8 million pounds of food in FY 2014.
+Our network includes more than 225 food pantries, emergency shelters, meal providers and after-school programs in the community.